-Security access keys (FOB's), will allow access to the lobby entry door and elevators.
-To gain access with the security access key, simply present the key in front of the card reader.
-To open the underground parking garage simply press the appropriate button on the parking garage remote.
+Security access keys (FOB's), will allow access to the lobby entry door, elevators and underground parking garage.
+To gain access to doors with the security access key, simply present the key in front of the card reader.

 If you would like to purchase additional FOBs or you discover that your FOB is not working, please contact your property manager.
 Please notify your Property Manager if your fob is lost or stolen